Last updated on September 4th, 2023 by Jules Winnfield

 - Withdrawal symptoms

-- Addition of milk and sugar
+- Addition of milk, sugar, and syrups.

 Narrow the causes down and test to find out which one is the culprit.
 Hope this helps!